Uttoxeter: Places of interest

 St Mary's Catholic Church in Balance Street was Pugin's first church design.
 He later worked on Alton Towers and the Houses of Parliament.
 Three miles north-west of Uttoxeter are the remains of Croxden Abbey, founded in 1176 by Bertram de Verdun for monks of the Cistercian Order.
 Redfern's Cottage Museum of Uttoxeter Life is in Carter Street and run by volunteers.
 The restored timber-framed building houses local-history displays, a small gift shop and a cafe.

 The town's refurbished Market Place contains the town's main war memorial, as well as the Millennium Monument and the Dr Johnson Memorial.
 The Wednesday, Friday and Saturday markets are held weekly in the Market Place.
 In addition there is a monthly Makers' Market.

-Smallwood Manor, just over a mile outside the town, was built in 1886 as a country house and now houses Smallwood Manor Preparatory School.
+Smallwood Manor, just over a mile outside the town, was built in 1886 as a country house and formerly housed Smallwood Manor Preparatory School.
+Smallwood Manor now houses a healthcare centre.
 The National Trust's Museum of Childhood is located at nearby Sudbury Hall.

 Bramshall Road Park is the town's recreation ground, with offers tennis courts, skate park, basketball court, football pitch, bowling green and two children's play areas, as well as floral arrangements and the Picknall Brook nature reserve, which can be followed through to the River Dove.

 Alton Towers Resort is some 10 mi from Uttoxeter.
 The Peak District National Park is about 20 miles away.

-The Uttoxeter Casket or Dr Nelson's Casket is an Anglo-Saxon reliquary, probably from Croxden Abbey.
-It was rediscovered in a cottage in Croxden in the mid-19th century.
-It probably held a religious relic for display on an altar.
+The Uttoxeter Casket, also known as Dr Nelson's Casket, is an Anglo-Saxon reliquary rediscovered in a cottage in Croxden in the mid-19th century.
+The origin of the casket is unknown but likely the ruined Croxden Abbey.
 It is currently held at the Museum of Contemporary Art Cleveland, Ohio.